bagder/daniel.haxx.se/about.md

 I was awarded the Polhem Prize in October 2017 for my almost 20 years of having run the curl project and its impact on the world.
 An amazing honor.

-At the award cermony, I was handed a gold medal from the hands of the Swedish king himself.
+At the award ceremony, I was handed a gold medal from the hands of the Swedish king himself.

 ## HTTP/3 explained